Projects

 Whitehorse Copper Belt

 The Whitehorse Copper Belt (sometimes Copperbelt) covers an arc of geological significance about 30 km long around the west side of Whitehorse, Yukon.
-It stretches from the area of the Whitehorse landfill in the north, south along the Copper Haul Road past Mount Sima and Mary Lake, and to a point near the South Klondike Highway just south of the Carcoss Cutoff.
+It stretches from the area of the Whitehorse landfill in the north, south along the Copper Haul Road past Mount Sima and Mary Lake, and to a point near the South Klondike Highway just south of the Carcoss Cutoff as shown on the interactive map below.

 For the purposes of historical exploration, we separate the Whitehorse Copper Belt into four projects.
 You can explore them using the links below or via the interactive map a bit farther down.

-- Copper Belt North: War Eagle, Pueblo, Anaconda/Rabbit Foot, CopperKing/Carlisle
+Copper Belt North (CBNorth): War Eagle, Peublo, Anaconda/Rabbit Foot, CopperKing/Carlisle

-- Copper Belt Centre: Spring Creek, Empress of India, Grafter, Best Chance/Retribution, Arctic Chief, Little Chief (Whitehorse Copper), Valerie, North Star
+Copper Belt Centre (CBCentre): Spring Creek, Empress of India, Grafter, Best Chance/Retribution, Arctic Chief, Little Chief (Whitehorse Copper), Valerie, North Star

-- Copper Belt South: Copper Cliff, Keewenaw, Cowley Park
+Copper Belt South (CBSouth): Copper Cliff, Keewenaw, Cowley Park

-- Copper Mines Branch: railway spur serving North and Centre regions in early 1900s
+Copper Mines Branch (CMB): railway spur serving North and Centre regions in early 1900s

 WARNING: Old mine sites are former industrial areas that may contain dangerous features.
 There may be old machinery, sinkholes, vertical shafts, and crumbling edges of open pits that are not obvious until too late.
 Use extreme care when exploring these areas.
 You probably don't want to go alone.
 Some areas may not be suitable for children or dogs that are not carefully supervised.